petersjt014/eka/README.md

 # Eka
-Eka is an unfinished podcast parser written in Nim.
+Eka is an unfinished podcast parser/analysis tool written in Nim.

 ## How do I use it?

-`nim compile -d:ssl parser.nim && parser.exe`
+Compile with `nim compile -d:ssl main.nim` and simply run the executable.

 ## What does it do?